 4. What type of reflector is best?

-This depends very much on your needs, but in general, reflectors that are sealed with a glass cover and are air cooled by large ventilation ducts on each end are preferable.
+This depends very much on your needs, but in general, reflectors that are sealed with a glass cover and are air cooled by large ventilation ducts on each end are preferable for smaller, enclosed grow spaces.
 This way, you can remove the excess heat from the bulb without any of it ever escaping out into your grow space.

 Most sealed hoods only have small reflectors, meaning the light is concentrated onto a smaller area of your plants.
 Thus, the coverage area is relatively small, but the light is more focused and penetrates deep beneath the canopy.